borakuldeep/next-apollo-demo/README.md

 DEMO:  https://next-apollo-client-kappa.vercel.app/

 # client
 Created using NextJS and Apollo client.
 Requests and renders list of users at /users.
-Since app is statically generated at build time, first 10 users in users page will always be same.
-When requested via 'Load more' button at end of users page, the server will return new random users.
+The json data is NOT statically rendered at build time and hence 'loading' icon will be shown on user/ page upon loading.
+To statically render 10 usres at build time, uncomment 'getStaticProps' function in user.js page.

 > Note: for local run, change server APOLLO_SERVER = 'http://localhost:4000/' in lib/apolloClient.js (because heroku server have CORS disabled for rest of source other than demo client url)